KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 What’s the worst that a malicious SDK could do?

-* Steal sensitive user data, basically add a keylogger for your app, and record every tap and gesture
+* Steal sensitive user data, basically add a keylogger for your app, and record every tap
 * Steal keys and user’s credentials
 * [Access the user’s historic location data and sell it to third parties](https://krausefx.com/blog/ios-privacy-detectlocation-an-easy-way-to-access-the-users-ios-location-data-without-actually-having-access)
 * [Show phishing pop-ups for iCloud, or other login credentials](https://krausefx.com/blog/ios-privacy-stealpassword-easily-get-the-users-apple-id-password-just-by-asking)
 * [Take pictures in the background without telling the user](https://krausefx.com/blog/ios-privacy-watchuser-access-both-iphone-cameras-any-time-your-app-is-running)

-This person-in-the-middle-attack will use **your own app** to steal sensitive user data and send it to some remote server.
+The attack described here shows how an attacker can use **your mobile app** to steal sensitive user data.

 ## Web Security 101

-To understand how malicious code can be bundled into your app without your permission or awareness, I will provide necessary background to understanding how a MITM attack works and how to avoid it.
+To understand how malicious code can be bundled into your app without your permission or awareness, I will provide necessary background to understanding how a [MITM attack](https://wikipedia.org/wiki/Man_in_the_middle_attack) works and how to avoid it.

 The information below is vastly simplified, as I try to describe things in a way that a mobile developer without too much network knowledge can get a sense of how things work and how they can protect themselves.